Larry Abney: Australia (2005–2008)

 In August 2005, Abney signed with the Townsville Crocodiles for the 2005–06 NBL season.
 He went on to be named to the All-NBL first team and garnered NBL All-Star honors.
 On February 10, 2006, he re-signed with the Crocodiles on a two-year deal.
 Later that month, he joined Étendard de Brest of France for the rest of the 2005–06 LNB Pro A season.

 In 2006–07, he was again an NBL All-Star honoree and was named to the All-NBL second team.
 In March 2007, he joined Al Jaish Damascus of Syria.
 On April 19, 2007, he signed a new two-year deal with the Cairns Taipans, reportedly leaving the Crocodiles for more money.
 In 2007–08, he was again an NBL All-Star honoree.

 On December 11, 2008, Abney was released by the Taipans because the club could not longer afford him, fellow import Dave Thomas or head coach Alan Black.
 The Taipans did continue playing, however, only after the entire team agreed to a blanket 45 per cent pay cut for the rest of the season.

 Europe and Argentina (2009–2010)

 On January 19, 2009, Abney signed with EiffelTowers Den Bosch for the rest of the 2008–09 season.

 In the summer of 2009, he signed with Ciclista Olímpico of Argentina for the 2009–10 season.
 In November 2009, he left Ciclista Olímpico and signed with Estudiantes de Bahía Blanca.
 In December 2009, he left Estudiantes after seven games.
 In February 2010, he signed with Halcones Rojos Veracruz of Mexico but left after just eight games.
 On March 18, 2010, he signed with BC Khimik of the Ukrainian Basketball SuperLeague.
 However, on April 8, 2010, he was waived by Khimik after just four games.

 In the summer of 2010, he signed with Gimnasia y Esgrima of Argentina for the 2010–11 season.
 In November 2010, he left Gimnasia.
-The next month, he received a try-out from BC Odessa of the Ukraine.
+The next month, he received a try-out from BC Odesa of Ukraine.